streamlit/docs/content/streamlit-cloud/get-started/index.md

 ### Source control

 Streamlit Community Cloud is integreated with [GitHub](#sign-in-with-github) for source control.
-If you begin your sign-up process with GitHub, you will not be prompted directly prompted to create a primary identity.
+If you begin your sign-up process with GitHub, you will not be directly prompted to create a primary identity.
 However, you can attach a Google account later.

-There are two different authorization requests that will occur when you [Connect your GitHub account](http://localhost:3000/streamlit-community-cloud/get-started#connect-your-github-account).
+There are two different authorization requests that will occur when you [Connect GitHub](http://localhost:3000/streamlit-community-cloud/get-started/connect-github) to your account.
 You will encounter the first authorization request when you connect your GitHub account.
 A second authorization is needed the first time you deploy an app.

 ### New user survey